zakinat/q3/README.md

 # Question 3

-a typescript script to sort arrays of number depending on how many holes in a number like the number 9 contains one hole and number 98 contains 3 holes and so one
+a typescript script to sort arrays of number depending on how many holes in a number like the number 9 contains one hole and number 98 contains 3 holes and so on
 ## Usage

 you should have installed typescript globaly